travis-ci/docs-travis-ci-com/user/code-climate.md

 ## Build Config Reference

-Have a look at the [Code Climate](https://config.travis-ci.com/ref/job/addons/code_climate) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Code Climate](https://config.travis-ci.com/ref/job/addons/code_climate) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).